 TWINKLE CO SAND AND GRAVEL CUTTER BASKETS

-Numerous (30) bucket teeth with easy-to-replace, fully hardened tips give the Twinkle Co basket an aggressive digging capability.
+Numerous (30) bucket teeth with easy-to-replace, fully hardened tips give Twinkle Co baskets an aggressive digging capability.
 The large number of inexpensive teeth reduces wear on the hardsurfaced body of the basket.

-There is no one rotary cutter basket design that is suitable for all dredging applications, however, the Twinkle Co WARTHOG basket has proven effective in many sand and gravel deposits.
-It has been installed as a replacement for bladed baskets on many dredges with excellent results.
+There is no one rotary cutter basket design that is suitable for all dredging applications, however, Twinkle Co baskets have proven effective in many sand and gravel deposits.
+They have been installed as a replacement for bladed baskets on many dredges with excellent results.